-We are proud to have worked with many inspiring organisations from a range of sectors across the UK.
-Here is a sample from some notable recent projects.
+We are proud to have worked with many inspiring schools and settings from a range of sectors across the UK.
+Here is a selection of recent early prevention projects and case studies.

-We have developed a number of large scale social impact programmes to prevent mental health problems in children and young people, through both direct interventions and workforce development to increase the capacity and capability of the children’s workforce.
-We have collaborated on targeted interventions for young people at risk of developing mental health problems, becoming NEET and commiting crime.
+We have developed a number of large scale social impact programmes to prevent mental health problems in children and young people, through both direct wellbeing interventions and workforce development to increase the capacity and capability of the children’s workforce.
+We have collaborated on targeted interventions for young people at risk of developing mental health problems in a range of settings.

 Below are details of just some of the organisations we have partnered with, and the projects we have collaborated on.

 In collaboration with Worth-it since 2017, Lutterworth High has been developing and embedding a school-wide approach to resilience and positive mental health.
-With the help of our consultancy, training, and evaluation, Lutterworth High has restructured their student support services, up skilled pastoral staff, and the wider staff team, and embedded strategies for resilience through policy, processes, and the curriculum.
-A shared understanding and consistent, evidence-based approach to mental wellbeing has been developed across the school.
+With the help of our consultancy and training, Lutterworth High has restructured its student support services, up skilled pastoral staff, and the wider staff team, and embedded strategies for resilience through policy, processes, and the curriculum.

 In 2018, Worth-it Positive Education CIC was commissioned to develop and deliver a train the trainer programme of our Wellbeing Ambassadors Programme in partnership with Bedford Child and Adolescent Mental Health Service (CAMHS) and local schools.
 Key members of staff, such as CAMHS school link and early help team from the local authority, were trained to train peer mentors within schools.